bitmakerlabs/mc_hammer_bot/README.md

 6. Update your path
 ``echo "PATH=/usr/local/share/npm/bin:$PATH" >> ~/.bash_profile;. ~/.bash_profile``

+For those of you that are having trouble running coffee, create a symlink using the code below while in your project directory ln -s `pwd`/node_modules/coffee-script/bin/coffee coffee

+Note: You may need to run coffee by using ./coffee

 ## Setting Up Bluetooth (Mac OSX)

 1. Click the bluetooth icon on your utilities navbar